What Is the California Earthquake Authority?

 CEA Homeowners Choice covers:

-• Building code upgrade — up to $30,000 to bring the repaired structure into compliance with current seismic codes.
+- Building code upgrade: up to $30,000 to bring the repaired structure into current seismic code compliance.

 CEA does not cover:

-• Swimming pools and spas — cracked pool shells, broken coping, and damaged equipment are excluded.
+- Swimming pools and spas: cracked pool shells, broken coping, damaged equipment are excluded.

 The building-code-upgrade sublimit is a common blind spot.
-If you own a 1940s coastal home with a $1.2M dwelling limit and the quake triggers a red-tag, the cost to bring the foundation, framing, and lateral bracing into 2026 code compliance can easily exceed $100,000.
+If you own a 1940s coastal home with a $1.2M dwelling limit and the quake triggers a red-tag, bringing the foundation, framing, and lateral bracing into 2026 code compliance can easily exceed $100,000.
 CEA caps that coverage at $30,000, leaving you to fund the balance.
 Some surplus-lines carriers offer higher building-code-upgrade limits (up to 25% of dwelling coverage), which may be worth the premium for older coastal homes.

 Coastal Fault Proximity and Liquefaction Overlays